-'''

-19.6.6 Typeclasses eauto := [debug] [dfs | bfs] [depth]
+20.6.6 Typeclasses eauto := [debug] [dfs | bfs] [depth]

-'''

-This commands allows to customize the type class resolution tactic, based on a variant of eauto.
+This command allows customization of the type class resolution tactic, based on a variant of eauto.
 The flags semantics are:

 - debug In debug mode, the trace of successfully applied tactics is printed. - dfs, bfs This sets the search strategy to depth-first search (the default) or breadth-first search. - depth This sets the depth of the search (the default is 100).